Photos courtesy of Joe Perillo, Philadelphia Water Department

 Snakeheads are a diverse family of fish native to parts of China, Russia, and Korea.

-Northern snakeheads were 1st confirmed in Pennsylvania in July 2004 after an angler caught and preserved two from the 17-acre Meadow Lake in Philadelphia county.
-PFBC biologists confirmed they were indeed northern snakeheads and captured additional ones from the lake.
-The lake is part of a maze of interconnected embayments and tidal sloughs and the Commission believes additional snakeheads are likely present elsewhere in the system, including the nearby lower Schuylkill and Delaware Rivers.
+Northern Snakeheads were first confirmed in Pennsylvania in July 2004 after an angler caught and preserved two from the 17-acre Meadow Lake in Philadelphia County.
+PFBC biologists confirmed they were indeed Northern Snakeheads and captured additional ones from the lake.
+The lake is part of a maze of interconnected embayments and tidal sloughs and the Commission believes additional Snakeheads are present elsewhere in the system, including the nearby lower Schuylkill and Delaware rivers.

-.
-One way of identifying bowfin from snakeheads is to view the tops of their heads.
-Bowfin have no scales on their head; snakeheads have scales on their head with a scale pattern that is more interlocked or mosaic-like in its pattern—similar to a snake.
+Northern Snakeheads can be confused with native Pennsylvania species like the Bowfin and Burbot.
+One way of identifying Bowfin from Snakeheads is to view the tops of their heads.
+Bowfin have no scales on their head; Snakeheads have scales on their head with a scale pattern that is more interlocked or mosaic-like in its pattern—similar to a snake.
 Burbots have a single barbel (whisker) on the chin and the presence of two dorsal fins.
-Neither bowfin or snakeheads have these characteristics.
+Neither Bowfin or Snakeheads have these characteristics.
 For help telling them apart, view one of the following identification guides:

 Bowfin are most commonly found in Lake Erie and western Pennsylvania waters, but are infrequently caught by anglers in the Delaware River and Estuary, and Schuylkill River.